-Assessment Ratios - Oppose legislation to decrease the manufacturing assessment ratio from 9% to 6% as it limits the county's ability to provide local economic development incentives.
-Oppose legislation reducing the commercial property assessment ratio from 6% to 5% because of its drastic negative impacts on local property tax revenue.
+Assessment Ratios - Oppose legislation to decrease the manufacturing assessment ratio from 9 percent to 6 percent as it limits the county's ability to provide local economic development incentives.
+Oppose legislation reducing the commercial property assessment ratio from 6 percent to 5 percent because of its drastic negative impacts on local property tax revenue.